 The Group's key focus is on executing value-adding acquisitions combined with organic growth to increase the value of the Group.
-The Group tracks year-on-year performance measures and is targeting value-adding growth in production, reserves and blocks under licence, whilst always maintaining a strong net asset base.
+The Group tracks year-on year performance measures and is targeting value-adding growth in its oil and gas portfolio including production, reserves and blocks under licence, whilst always maintaining a strong net asset base.
+On the renewables front, the Group tracks electricity generation, asset efficiency with growth from the development of assets within the Group portfolio and through strategic acquisitions.
 These are deemed to be the most relevant key performance indicators to report at the year end.
 Further discussion of the year-on-year performance measures is set out in the Chairman's Statement.